-Nightjars: Eastern Whip-poor-will are more widespread throughout eastern ON as of the latter half of this week.
+Nightjars: Eastern Whip-poor-will is more widespread throughout eastern ON as of the latter half of this week.
 The first few were just tallied in the Ottawa area this morning (28 April 2017).
 Common Nighthawks are approximately three weeks away from their return to our region.

 Vireos: Two species are present as of 28 April 2017: Eastern Warbling, Blue-headed.
 Yellow-throated are only a day or two away from being tallied somewhere along the southeastern portion of the Frontenac Arch!

 Swallows: 5 species (Bank, Barn, Tree, Cliff, Northern Rough-winged) and Purple Martin are seen in eastern ON at this time.
 Migrant swarms may include all five species, so be sure to check flocks carefully.
-Large swarms are often found near sewage lagoons, and along rivers at this time of year.
+Large, hawking swarms are often found near sewage lagoons, and along rivers at this time of year.

 Blue-gray Gnatcatcher: Massive numbers passed through Cape May B.O. in late March.
-What this means is that there’s great potential for offshoots (heading just a bit too far north, overshooting their destination) to be tallied N of their breeding grounds.
+What this means is that there’s potential for offshoots (heading just a bit too far north, overshooting their destination) to be tallied N of their breeding grounds.
 Ottawa’s first of the season was tallied at Innis Point B.O. yesterday (27 April 2017), but this is just the beginning.
 For the next two weeks, keep your eyes and ears peeled for these neat little birds.
-If you find one, know that you’ve found a prized bird and make sure to tell others (if others are near) or call around to share your find 🙂
+If you find one, know that you’ve seen a prized bird and make sure to tell others (if others are near) or call around to share your find 🙂

 Have a great birding weekend, everyone.

 PS: If you would like recommendations on where to see any of the species as mentioned above, please get in touch by email! email@example.com